I am not a firm believer in trading solely using laptops. This is because there are a lot of limitations when it comes to laptop trading.

 The only ‘light’ expensive laptops are your Apple Macs, but they are never going to be recommended for trading as they are just far too costly for what you get.

-In addition to all of this, you have a decent graphics card built in and, once again, if you plug in a HDMI cable you will be able to use it on a big screen at a decent resolution!
+In addition to all of this, you have a decent graphics card built-in and, once again, if you plug in an HDMI cable you will be able to use it on a big screen at a decent resolution!

 Other than this, I don’t think there is much more to say about the HP Pavilion.